kmharrell/gitpitch/PITCHME.md

 #### Short Term Barriers
 <br>
-List of minimum requirements including branding, technology and responsiveness/accessibility
+<span class="blue">List of minimum requirements including branding, technology and responsiveness/accessibility </span>
 <br>
-Method of approval Non-un.org domain approval process?
+<span class="blue">Method of approval Non-un.org domain approval process? </span>
 <br>
-Tech standards need to be clearly defined.
-Can there be outside hosting?
+<span class="blue">Tech standards need to be clearly defined.
+Can there be outside hosting?</span>
 <br>
-Outside Development?
-Does there have to be a CMS?
+<span class="blue">Outside Development?
+Does there have to be a CMS?</span>
 <br>
-Does the CMS have to be Drupal?
-Is Uniteweb the standard and, if so, are websites required to use it?
+<span class="blue">Does the CMS have to be Drupal?
+Is Uniteweb the standard and, if so, are websites required to use it? </span>
 <br>
-Are there banned technologies?
+<span class="blue">Are there banned technologies?</span>

 ---